Human-powered aircraft: Recent activities

 Attempts have been made to claim the £100,000 Kremer Sport prize.
 Students from Virginia Polytechnic Institute designed an aircraft as part of their AE4065/6 class.
 A team from the Pennsylvania State University designed the PSU Zephyrus.
 A team of aerospace engineering students from the University of Southampton designed and constructed the SUHPA.

 In 2012, the Royal Aeronautical Society brought into being the Icarus Cup for human powered flying.
 The first cup was won by Airglow, designed by John and Mark McIntyre.
 The Icarus Cup is different from the Kremer Prize in that it does not aim to simply break speed and distance records, but make human powered flying into a popular sport.
 Therefore, the competition includes challenges such as a slalom course, an unaided starting task and a landing accuracy test.
 The Icarus Cup is held annually at Lasham Airfield, Great Britain, the site of the first human-powered flight.

-In 2017, Yuta Watanabe, the pilot of Birdman House Iga, completed a 40 km round-trip flight.

-In 2019 he succeeded with a 60 km flight during the Japan International Birdman event above Lake Biwa.
+In 2017, Yuta Watanabe, creator of Birdman House Iga, completed a 40 km round-trip flight.
+Two years later,he succeeded with a 60 km flight during the Japan International Birdman event above Lake Biwa.